Skip to main content

 Bound of an Object-bounded type parameter

-In source, an Object-bounded type parameter can be writen in either of 2 ways:
+In source, an Object-bounded type parameter can be writen in either of two ways:

 • <T>